- Contact the service

 If you're an adult who was adopted as a child

 If your adoption took place before 30 December 2005, you should contact the General Register Office to apply to access your birth records.
-If your adoption took place after 30 December 2005, you should apply directly to the adoption agency or local authority social services that dealt with your adoption (if this is known.)
+If your adoption took place after 30 December 2005, you should apply directly to the adoption agency or local authority that dealt with your adoption (if this is known.)

 Adopted persons support group

 A Support Group for Adopted Adults living in Surrey meets monthly, and is facilitated by an adopted adult.

 Birth relatives of an adopted person

 There is no automatic right to receive information about an adopted person.
 However, we are able to provide general advice and support to birth relatives.
 Subject to agreement of the adoptive family it may be possible to exchange information or for us to support contact.
 This could be by a face-to-face meeting or a letter box exchange.

 If you wish to discuss information sharing or contact with an adopted person, please email us at email@example.com